Virtlink/paplj-xtext/README.md

 # PAPLJ in Xtext
-An Xtext implementation of the PAPLJ language, a simplified Java dialect for teaching Principles of Programming Languages.
+An Xtext implementation of the PAPLJ language, a simplified Java dialect for teaching Programming And Programming Languages in Java.

+## Features
+The PAPLJ project in Xtext has the following features:

+- permissive grammar with operator precedence;
+- core library;
+- type checking;
+- type inference;
+- Java class generator.

+## Differences
+The Xtext implementation of PAPLJ has some differences when compared to the Spoofax implementation.
+In the Xtext implementation:

+- the syntax is a bit more permissive;
+- keywords are not allowed in identifiers;
+- casts are written as `x as T` instead of `(T)x`;
+- `null` is assignable to everything;
+- everything is assignable to `Any`;
+- `run` is optional;

 ## Build and Run
-First, in the grammar editor in the development Eclipse instance:

-1. right-click the grammar editor;
-2. select _Run As_ → _Generate Xtext Artifacts_.
+Import the nested existing PAPLJ projects into the workspace of Eclipse with the [Xtext 2.11](https://eclipse.org/Xtext/) installed in it.

 ### Eclipse
 To run an Eclipse instance with PAPLJ:

-1. right-click the main project;
+1. right-click the main project `org.metaborg.paplj`;
 2. select _Run As_ → _Eclipse Application_ to launch the Eclipse instance;
-3. create a new _Plug-in Project_;
+3. in the new Eclipse instance, create a new _Plug-in Project_;
 4. in the `MANIFEST.MF`, add `org.metaborg.paplj` to the _Required Plug-ins_ dependencies;
 4. in the `src` directory, create a new file ending with the `.pj` extension;
 5. if asked, confirm the conversion to an Xtext project.